 So I decided to adapt the ingredients from my homemade pineapple banana spice cake including its delicious cream cheese frosting.

 You will need two 8-inch non-stick cake pans for this recipe.
-And the cakes bake for about 30 minutes.
+And the cakes bake for about 30 minutes or until you insert a toothpick and it comes out clean.

 Cook’s Notes and Tips: